Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 We will sometimes use the word ‘encourage’ when we would like Clubs to follow something we regard as good practice, and which may become a requirement in future seasons.

-To play in any of these competitions’ players must be affiliated to the club they are representing (or one of the clubs involved if it is a combined team) accept that players may be borrowed from the opposing team for a particular game to allow that game to go ahead.
+To play in any of these competitions’ players must be registered to the club they are representing and assigned to the team on the Game Management System (GMS).
+This does not preclude that players may be borrowed from the opposing team for a particular game to allow that game to go ahead.

 Fixtures

-Other than Knock Out Finals and the Under 12’s Tournaments all fixture dates are PLAY BY DATES and other dates can be used by agreement between Clubs.
+Other than Knock Out Finals and the U12s to U13s Waterfall Festivals all fixture dates are PLAY BY dates and other dates can be used by agreement between Clubs.
 If agreement cannot be reached the default is the given date.
-The kick of time is determined by the home Club.
+The kick off time is determined by the home Club, but must be agreed with opposition, and Referee Society informed.

-If a game is rescheduled for a date before the play by date the Competition Organiser must be informed.
-If Clubs wish to arrange a date later than the play by date, then the agreement of the Competition Organiser must be obtained in advance.
+If a game is rescheduled for a date before the ‘play by’ date the Competition Manager must be informed.
+If Clubs wish to arrange a date later than the play by date then the agreement of the Competition Manager must be obtained in advance.
+Note: This is unlikely to be approved except for exceptional circumstances – Usually pitch condition or issued weather warning by Met Office only, see below.

 If conditions are doubtful the home team are expected to arrange an inspection early enough to avoid the away team travelling unnecessarily.